Hunt's

 Hunt's is a brand of preserved tomato products owned by Conagra Brands.

+History

 The company was founded in 1888, in Sebastopol, California, as the Hunt Bros.
 Fruit Packing Co., by Joseph and William Hunt.
 The brothers relocated to nearby Santa Rosa in 1890, and then to Hayward in 1895.
 This small canning operation grew rapidly, focused on canning the products of California's booming fruit and vegetable industries.
 By 1941, the plant shipped a hundred million cans of soup, fruits, vegetables, and juices annually.

-In 1943, Hunt's was taken over by Norton Simon's Val Vita Food Products - a competing firm founded in the early 1930s and based in Fullerton, California.
+In 1943, Hunt's was taken over by Norton Simon's Val Vita Food Products – a competing firm founded in the early 1930s and based in Fullerton, California.
 The merged firm kept the Hunt's name and incorporated as Hunt Food and Industries, Inc. The new management led by Norton Simon decided to focus the company on canned tomato products, particularly prepared tomato sauce.

 The Wesson Oil & Snowdrift Company merged with Hunt's Foods, Inc. in 1960 to become Hunt-Wesson Foods.
-Hunt-Wesson merged with the McCall Corporation and Canada Dry to form Norton Simon Inc. in 1968.
+Hunt-Wesson merged with the McCall Corporation and Canada Dry to form the holding company Norton Simon Inc. in 1968.
+By 1978, Hunt-Wesson Foods, Inc. entered into a joint venture with the Ayala-owned Pure Foods Corporation, its distributor in the Philippines since the late 1950s, to form Hunt-Pure Foods, Inc. based in Makati, Metro Manila, for marketing processed foods in the Philippines and abroad; Elbert Santos served as its general manager.

 Norton Simon was acquired by Esmark in 1983, which merged with Beatrice Foods the next year.
 In 1985, Kohlberg Kravis Roberts acquired Beatrice with the goal of selling off businesses.
 Hunt-Wesson, the company which included the Hunt's brands, was sold in 1990 to agribusiness giant ConAgra Foods.
 In 1999, ConAgra Grocery Products (the former Hunt-Wesson) moved from Fullerton to Irvine, California.
 The Irvine office was closed in 2006.